How Russia reins in the internet by blocking websites and isolating it from the rest of the world

 Its terms and conditions say it will share user data with authorities upon request, and a new law stipulates its preinstallation in all smartphones sold in Russia.
 State institutions, officials and businesses are actively encouraged to move communications and blogs to MAX.

-Anastasia Zhyrmont of the Access Now internet freedom group said both Telegram and WhatsApp were disrupted in Russia in July in what could be a test of how potential blockages would affect internet infrastructure.
+Anastasiya Zhyrmont of the Access Now digital rights group said both Telegram and WhatsApp were disrupted in Russia in July in what could be a test of how potential blockages would affect internet infrastructure.

 It wouldn’t be uncommon.
 In recent years, authorities regularly tested cutting off the internet from the rest of the world, sometimes resulting in outages in some regions.